 The Planning Commission wanted the Second Plan to lay the foundations of industrialisation.
-Out of total outlay of \mathbf{E} .
-4,600 crores during the Second plan, a sum of \mathbf{E} .
+Out of total outlay of $\overline{\xi}$.
+4,600 crores during the Second plan, a sum of $\overline{\xi}$.
 950 crores or about 20 per cent was spent on agriculture.
 Despite the percentage reduction in plan outlay on agriculture, the progress on the agricultural front was significant.
 For example, foodgrain production recorded nearly 80 million tonnes in 1960-61, as against the target of 81 million tonnes.
 Likewise, the production of oilseeds, sugarcane and cotton was much more in 1960-61 than in 1955-56.
 There was however a shortfall in the production of all groupos of commodities, as against the target fixed, except, in the case of sugarcane in which there was remarkable progress.
 As a result of this unsatisfactory agricultural production, the country had to import foodgrains from abroad to overcome the food shortages.
 During this plan, an inflationary situation started in the economy.
+Experience in the second plan had showed clearly that the rate of growth in agricultural production was a major limiting factor in the progress of the Indian economy.